kmnhan/erlabpy/docs/source/index.rst

 suggestions, please feel free to contact us.
 We hope you find ERLabPy useful for your research!

+.. only:: format_html

    .. grid:: 1 1 2 2
        :gutter: 2

        .. grid-item-card:: Getting started
            :link: getting-started
            :link-type: doc

             The getting started guide provides installation instructions and an overview on the dependencies.

        .. grid-item-card::  User guide
            :link: user-guide/index
            :link-type: doc

             The user guide provides some tutorials and examples on how to use ERLabPy.

        .. grid-item-card::  API reference
            :link: reference
            :link-type: doc

             The reference guide provides detailed information of the API, including descriptions of most available methods and parameters.

        .. grid-item-card::  Contributing guide
            :link: contributing
            :link-type: doc

             The contributing guide contains information on how to contribute to the project.

 .. image:: images/imagetool_light.png